VeryProPlayer/Kalnometria/README.md

-yeah so my kinda first repo I'm still new to this so yeah cya might make it into a linux command one day if I'm not lazy
+yes so this is basically a trignometrical calculator I'm new so yes I suck but I shall come back more knowledgeable than ever if I'm not lazy I'll make it into a linux command